 Can you get Lymph Node Tuberculosis by drinking raw milk from infected cattle?

 The possibility is high as Mycobacterium Bovis is transmitted through the raw milk of infected cattle.

 Can TB come back after treatment?

 Yes, Tuberculosis can relapse or recur after treatment.
 This happens because the dormant or latent Tuberculosis bacteria can get reactivated anytime in life.
 Whenever the immunity becomes inadequate, there is a high risk of relapse or recurrence of Tuberculosis.
 Common reasons for this are Diabetes, HIV, steroids, anaemia, and malnutrition.

 Also Read: Best Pulmonology Treatment Hospital in Delhi

 What are the side effects of TB treatment?

 Side effects of TB treatment are specific to the drugs used:

-- Hepatitis, nausea, jaundice vomiting is seen with Isoniazid Rifampicin, Pyrazinamide
+Hepatitis, nausea, jaundice, and vomiting are seen with Isoniazid Rifampicin, Pyrazinamide

 However, not all patients develop side effects.